 Teacher Media Center.
 Students enrolled in teacher education programs have exclusive use of the Teacher Media Center located on the West Point campus in Room 222 of the Lanier Academic Center.
-This large, well-stocked resource includes (1) cur-ricula, including publications related to Elementary, Middle Grades, Secondary, and Special Education; (2) textbooks and teacher support publications; (3) a collection of children's books; (4) equipment such as computer terminals with educational soft-ware, a color printer, paper cutters, a binding machine, a laminator, and a die cut machine; and (5) office and craft supplies.
-Ms. Sara ("Sally") Clark serves as the Teacher Media Center Coordinator (Sara.Clark@Point.edu).
+This large, well-stocked resource includes (1) curricula, including publications related to Elementary, Middle Grades, Secondary, and Special Education; (2) textbooks and teacher support publications; (3) a collection of children's books; (4) equipment such as computer terminals with educational soft-ware, a color printer, paper cutters, a binding machine, a laminator, and a die cut machine; and (5) office and craft supplies.
+Ms. Sara ("Sally") Clark serves as the Teacher Media Center Coordinator (Sara, Clark@Point.edu).

 Study Abroad.
 Point University students can participate in study abroad opportunities around the world.
 Time in a foreign country provides valuable insight into other cultures as students prepare for their career or ministry.
 Whether it's a short-term trip or a semester-long experience, education abroad can be very rewarding.
-For more in-formation, contact Associate Professor of Communication Sarah Huxford (706-784-8630; Sarah.Huxford@Point.edu) or Dr. Stephen Waers, the Chief Academic Officer.
+For more information, contact Associate Professor of Communication Sarah Huxford (706-784-8630; Sarah.Huxford@Point.edu).